Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Introduction

-Ferdousi et al. in \cite{169} presented a detailed overview of HDT design requirements while highlighting the differences between the conventional DT and HDT.
-The authors discussed some underlying technologies for the development of a full-fledged HDT through a use-case scenario that created HDT of a patient with a mental issue to predict and monitor stress levels.
+However, these surveys mainly focused on the implementation of DT in industries, and we call them as the conventional DT hereafter.
+The design requirements of HDT and the conventional DT are significantly different in many aspects, especially when considering HDT from the PH perspective.
+Hence, the enabling technologies of the conventional DT described in the existing surveys may not be directly adopted in HDT.
+Several recent studies have started to discuss enabling technologies for HDT solutions in PH applications.
+For instance, Ferdousi et al. in \cite{169} presented a very-high level overview of HDT design requirements while highlighting the differences between HDT and conventional DTs.
+The authors briefly discussed some of the underlying technologies used in the development of a HDT.
+They provided a use-case scenario where a DT of a patient with a mental issue was created to monitor and predict stress levels.
 Similarly, El Saddik et al. \cite{170} elaborated on the architecture (consisting of data source, AI-inference engine and multimodal interaction (MMI)) and design requirements of HDT.
 The authors carried out an in-depth investigation of five cutting-edge technologies to support the proposed HDT in \cite{43}.
 These five technologies include big data technology with huge amount of data collected using IoT devices and social networks, AI algorithms to extract information, cybersecurity technology for securing the collected personal data, MMI technology for interfacing the real and virtual twin, and quality of experience (QoE) based communications for providing high performing networks.
 Okegbile et al. in \cite{387} provided an insight into HDT for PH services.
 The authors presented architectural frameworks as well as key design requirements (including model conceptualization, data representation model, scalable AI-driven analytics, model scalability and reliability, and security) of HDT and investigated the key technologies (such as connectivity, data collection, data processing, digital modelling, AI solutions for decision making and cloud-edge computing for storage and computation) with various challenges to suggest future research directions.
+Lin et al. \cite{475} conducted an extensive literature review on HDT, analyzing enabling technologies and establishing typical frameworks.
+Particularly, they focused on the sensing/perception technology and two modelling technologies of human body or organ and human behavior.